-Large studies that prove which treatment is the most appropriate one for which tumor stage are currently lacking.
+Large studies that prove which treatment is the most appropriate one for which tumour stage are currently lacking.
 The ideal combination of treatments is unknown.

 If the goal is to offer a temporary improvement of symptoms, then the following treatment options can be used: surgery, palliative radiotherapy, chemotherapy and/or tyrosine kinase inhibitors (kind of growth inhibitors).
 The efficacy of these options have not yet been definitively proven.

-For the primary tumor surgery with conservation of the function of the anal sphincter is advised.
+For the primary tumour surgery with conservation of the function of the anal sphincter is advised.
 Supplementary radiotherapy can result in a good local control for any remaining cancer cells.

 If metastases are present chemotherapy based on carboplatin or mitoxantrone, toceranib phosphate, non-steroidal anti-inflammatory drugs, metronomic chemotherapy can be given and/or bisphosphonates for the treatment of excess calcium.

-This tumor type invades the local tissues and demands a wide excision.
-The total excision of this tumor can be rather difficult due to the proximity of the anal sphincter.
+This tumour type invades the local tissues and demands a wide excision.
+The total excision of this tumour can be rather difficult due to the proximity of the anal sphincter.
 Up to half of the sphincter can be excised without causing nerve damage.
-When more than half needs to be removed or when the tumor is situated on the left as well as on the right side of the anus, surgical excision can lead to nerve damage.
+When more than half needs to be removed or when the tumour is situated on the left as well as on the right side of the anus, surgical excision can lead to nerve damage.
 The consequences include the loss of sphincter control and thus loss of control of defecation.

-This treatment is advised when the tumor cannot be removed in its entirety.
-Up to 38% of dogs had a reduction in tumor size after radiotherapy and in 62% of dogs with clinical symptoms there was an improvement of disappearance of symptoms after radiotherapy.
+This treatment is advised when the tumour cannot be removed in its entirety.
+Up to 38% of dogs had a reduction in tumour size after radiotherapy and in 62% of dogs with clinical symptoms there was an improvement of disappearance of symptoms after radiotherapy.

 So far, little is documented about the effect of chemotherapy as monotherapy or as a supplementary treatment for anal sac adenocarcinomas.